 The Baronial Order of Magna Charta (BOMC) has created a special scholarship program at a renowned American Law School for a student of high merit who has studied the principles of Magna Carta as recognized in the United States Constitution, the Declaration of Independence and the Bill of Rights, and who has demonstrated an interest in international law and human civil rights.

 The recipient is also expected to be a leader in future efforts to emphasize the importance of Magna Carta.

-The scholarship will be awarded jointly in the name of the Magna Carta Trust and The Baronial Order of Magna Charta, and the first student selected will attend the BOMC First United States Triennial Magna Carta Symposium.
-Upon receiving the award, the winner will offer remarks.
+The scholarship is awarded jointly in the name of the Magna Carta Trust and The Baronial Order of Magna Charta.

 Mark Gill (right) Executive Director Magna Carta 800, presented the Second Annual Baronial Order of Magna Charta — Magna Carta Trust American Law School Scholarship on 14 April 2016 to Paul Charles James, a student at the Washington and Lee University School of Law.